smithjd/sql-pet/docs/083-exploring-a-single-table.md

 ##        NA's
 ##           1
 ```
-Although the median and mean monthly change numbers are positive, it's curious that in one fourth of the months the drop between one month and the next is between $1,082,792 is $1,667,368.
-Sales are *very* uneven.
+Although median monthly sales rise by about $53 thousand, it's curious that in one fourth of the months the drop between one month and the next is between fifteen hundred and a million dollars.
+AventureWorks sales are *very* uneven.

 ### Comparing dollars and orders to a baseline

+To look at dollars and the number of orders together, we compare the monthly data to the yearly average for 2011.

 ```r